Mercedes-Benz 9G-Tronic transmission: Reduced manufacturing complexity

-Gearset Concept: Quality
+Quality

 The ratios of the 9 gears are better distributed in all versions than in the direct competitors 8HP from ZF and much better than in the 10-speed transmissions from Ford/GM and Aisin/Toyota.
 The only noticeable weaknesses are the relatively small step between 5th and 6th gear and the too small one between 6th and 7th gear.
 These cannot be eliminated without affecting all other gears and thus impairing gear steps.
-On the other hand, this weaknesses are not overly significant.
+On the other hand, these weaknesses are not overly significant.